When will the scholarship funds be available?

 Is study abroad covered?

 Study abroad is covered if the program is administered by the Say Yes school the student is attending.
 The only costs that are covered are the normal tuition costs for the credits taken abroad.
-No extraordinary tuition or expenses are covered.
+No extra tuition or expenses are covered.